-If the complainant fails or refuses to submit a written complaint or if the college learns of alleged discrimination from a person other than the alleged victim, the Compliance Officer or Administrative Director shall create a written statement or summary noting the complainant's refusal to sign.
-They shall then conduct an investigation based on the information available to him or her.
-Despite the absence of a signed complaint, the respondent is still expected to cooperate in the investigation.
+If the complainant fails or refuses to submit a written complaint or if the college learns of alleged sexual harassment from a person other than the alleged victim, the Compliance Officer or Administrative Director shall conduct an investigation based on the information available to him or her.
+Despite the absence of a written complaint, the respondent is still expected to cooperate in the investigation.